Doodle Champion Island Games: Plot

 Lucky the Cat in the center of the island.
 She is surrounded by the mascots of the 4 teams in the game, as well as 7 statues that point in the direction of each Island Champion.
 Lucky is also in front of the global leader board, which can display the current points of all the teams.

 At the start of the game, Lucky arrives by boat at Champion Island, a place where everyone from around the world competes with each other.
 She is then confronted by two Komainu, who challenge her to a match of Table Tennis to test her skills.
-Once Lucky beats the pair, they believe her to be The Chosen One and tell her of the seven champions of the island and that beating them would restore order to the island and make her the Island Champion.
+When Lucky beats the pair, they believe her to be The Chosen One and tell her of the seven champions of the island and that beating them would restore order to the island and make her the Island Champion.

 Lucky can then choose the order to compete against the champions and beating each champion will earn her one of seven Sacred Scrolls.
 These are: